-Now, while I am genuinely impressed by your achievements and passion, you must realize that I get emails like this one AT LEAST twice a week; in the periods after exams, when people find they have more time to write, even more frequently.
+Now, while I am genuinely impressed by your achievements and passion, you must realize that I get emails similar to this one, AT LEAST twice a week; in the periods after exams, when people find they have more time to write, even more frequently.

-Show me you really read all our papers, explain why it is exactly my laboratory and not another laboratory working on similar subjects that you would like to visit.
+Prove to me that you read all of our papers, explain why it is exactly my laboratory and not another laboratory working on a similar subject that you would like to visit.
 Give me a VERY CONVINCING reason: “I like neuroscience” is not a convincing reason.
 One note: I care about your grades only up until a certain point.
 Even if you are not the star of your class and in fact even if your grades are average, I will still consider your application fully and perhaps successfully provided that you will be able to impress me in some other way.

 Examples of things that will impress me:

-- In the past two years you were busy studying for your exams but you were so attracted to working in the lab that you actually started visiting lab of Dr. XXX for the past two years and you have been working with them 1 or 2 days a week every week, helping on a project on YYY achieving this and this result.
+- In the past two years, you were busy studying for your exams but you were so attracted to working in the lab that you actually started visiting the lab of Dr. so-and-so, and you have been working with them 1 or 2 days a week every week, helping on a project on blah, achieving this and that.

 - Before starting university you worked for XXX in YYY, and you achieved ZZZ.

-- Anything else that will make me understand you are different from the other 100 people who sent me that email in the past month.
+- Anything else that will make me understand you are different from the other 20 people who sent me a similar email in the past month.